Birrong: Demographics

-The median age of the Birrong population was 35 years, less than the national median of 38.
+The median age of the Birrong population was 36 years, less than the national median of 38.

-51.2% of people were born in Australia.
-The most common countries of birth were Vietnam 16.9%, China 4.4% and Lebanon 4.0%.
+47.5% of people were born in Australia.
+The most common countries of birth were Vietnam 15.7%, China 5.9% and Lebanon 4.4%.

-32.6% of people only spoke English at home.
-Other languages spoken at home included Vietnamese 22.1%, Arabic 15.3%, Cantonese 5.1% and Mandarin 5.1%.
+29.2% of people only spoke English at home.
+Other languages spoken at home included Vietnamese 19.8%, Arabic 18.4%, Mandarin 7.4% and Cantonese 4.4%.

-The religious make up of Birrong was Catholic 20.8%, Islam 18.1%, Buddhism 16.4% and No Religion 15.7%.
+The religious make up of Birrong was Islam 24.9%, Catholic 19.8%, No Religion 18.5% and Buddhism 13.1%.

 Education

 Birrong Girls High School is a public girls high school that was established as a girls' comprehensive high school in 1957.
 There are 820 students (2006 estimate) from a wide variety of cultural backgrounds enrolled in the school.
 84% of students are from non-English speaking background (NESB) which represents 46 language groups.

 Transport

-Birrong is served by a railway station on the Bankstown Line of the Sydney Trains network.
-Birrong is also serviced by a bus network run by Transdev NSW.
+Birrong railway station is located on the Bankstown railway line, and is serviced by Lidcombe & Bankstown Line services operated by Sydney Trains.
+Birrong is also serviced by a bus network run by Transit Systems.